The treatment of Wilson’s Temperature Syndrome with T3 is now standard of care medicine.

 You can click here to sign up as a treating physician.

-We have been helping patients get in contact with treating physicians for the past thirteen years.
+We have been helping patients get in contact with treating physicians for the past seventeen years.
 For some of the doctors on our list of treating physicians, the treatment of Wilson’s Temperature Syndrome has become the major focus of their practices.
 There are currently over 100 doctors, physician’s assistants, and nurse practitioners on our list of treating practitioners, mostly in the United States but some overseas.

 The symptoms of Wilson’s Temperature Syndrome are numerous and varied and can be caused by a variety of health problems (though Wilson’s Temperature Syndrome is probably the most common and easily treated) and can be approached in a variety of ways.
 However, this web site is dedicated to connecting those patients that are anxious to try WT3 therapy with those doctors that are enthusiastic about providing the WT3 protocol.